 Smartphone screen insurance is a welcome feature for cardholders, especially for those holding an annual fee-free Essential card that would not normally include any frills such as insurance.

-Its inclusion with the American Express Explorer, Platinum Edge and Platinum Charge cards is a great additional win for what are already appealing cards for points earn and redemption.
+Its inclusion with the American Express Explorer, Platinum Edge and Platinum Cards is a great additional win for what are already appealing cards for points earn and redemption.